The legend of Baker Mayfield and Patrick Mahomes' 2016 epic

 Mahomes proves unstoppable

 In addition to the quarterbacks, multiple players in this game would put up monster numbers.
-The Red Raiders would nearly have three different receivers go over a hundred yards in Coutee (172 yards), Jonathan Giles (167) and Cameron Batson (99).
-The Sooners, meanwhile, would become the first team in FBS history to boast a 500-yard passer, a 200-yard receiver (Westbrook) and a 200-yard rusher (Mixon), who would become the first player in OU history to finish with 200 yards rushing and 100 receiving in the same game, as well.
+The Red Raiders would nearly have three different receivers go over 100 yards in Coutee (172), Jonathan Giles (167) and Cameron Batson (99).
+The Sooners, meanwhile, would become the first team in FBS history to boast a 500-yard passer, a 200-yard receiver (Westbrook) and a 200-yard rusher (Mixon), who would become the first player in OU history to finish with 200 yards rushing and 100 receiving in the same game.

 Riley: Joe Mixon had a touchdown run called back for a holding penalty.
 It still, to this day, might be the best run I've ever seen in college football.
-He just kinda wiggled his way, reversed field, ended up breaking several tackles.
+He just kind of wiggled his way, reversed field, ended up breaking several tackles.
 He caught a ball one-handed up the right sideline for a touchdown.
 He was fabulous that night, one of the best individual running back performances I've ever seen.

 Jensen: The guy that really killed us was Mixon.
 Granted, Mayfield threw well, he had seven touchdown passes, but Mixon would be wide open, break a tackle and be gone.